-Thanks to the generous funding of the Wellcome Trust, through the Society for the Social History of Medicine, in 2025-26 the MWHN will run a three-part series of events.
-Two fo these will be in-person and one will be online via Zoom.
-Entitled the ‘The Military Communities’ Medical Welfare and Care History Conference Series‘, this series will comprise three accessible hybrid network events, which will take place in the UK over the course of the twenty-four months of the award.
-All of which will focus on the burgeoning field of military welfare history; defined as the welfare, care and medical provisions afforded to service personnel, their families and other dependents.
+Thanks to the generous funding of the Wellcome Trust, through the Society for the Social History of Medicine, in 2025-26 the MWHN ran a three-part series of events.
+Entitled the ‘The Military Communities’ Medical Welfare and Care History Conference Series’, this series comprised three accessible hybrid network events, which took place in the UK and online (via Zoom) over the course of the twenty-four months of the award.
+All of which focussed on the burgeoning ‘perspective’ of military welfare history; defined as the welfare, care and medical provisions afforded to service personnel, their families and other dependents.

 Event Programme